chumnend/chumnend/README.md

-- 👋 Hi, My Name is Nicholas
-- 👀 I’m interested in Web Development and DevOps
-- 🌱 I’m currently more learning Typescript and GraphQL
-- 💞️ I’m looking to collaborate on anything!
+Hello there 👋,

+My name is Nicholas and I am a software developer based in Canada.
+Currently I spend most of my time in software land as a fullstack web developer, working with Javascript in the frontend and Python in the backend.
+I also enjoy messing around with Go in side projects.
+Feel free to reach out to me to collaborate on anything.